Health & Safety Management

 Conferences and Safety Training by Inviting Overseas Local Staff

 On an annual basis, engineering and safety staff of overseas affiliates are assembled in Japan to be provided with safety education, in an effort to improve their safety management skills.
+In FY2023, we invited technical staff from overseas affiliates to Japan for the first time in four years, and held a meeting of safety managers of overseas affiliates group safety training.

 Safety Education Items for Staff Members of Overseas Business Offices